 Jesus answered her, "If you knew the gift of God, and who it is that is saying to you, 'Give me a drink,' you would have asked him, and he would have given you living water."

-The Gift of God: The gift of God was His Son, (John 3:16), offering the gift of eternal life.
+The Gift of God: The gift of God was His Son, (John 3:16), the benefit was eternal life.

 Living water: In Jer 17:13 God refers to Himself as the "Spring of Living Water."
 (Perpetual life?)